How to Become an Online Teacher

 Most tutors hold college degrees.
 Standardized test tutors typically need scores in the 95th percentile or higher.
 Experience in education or tutoring helps people land online tutoring jobs.

 Many tutors work through private tutoring companies.
 These tutors pay a portion of their earnings to the company, which connects them with clients.
-Other tutors operate as self-employed educators and recruit clients themselves.
+Other tutors are self-employed educators and recruit clients themselves.

 Schools may hire tutors to work in writing or tutoring centers.
 Educators seeking tutoring jobs can search for local tutoring companies, contact schools, or start their own tutoring businesses.